Multisystem Inflammatory Syndrome in Children (MIS-C)

 MIS-C is caused by an abnormal immune system’s response to COVID-19 exposure.
-After exposure to COVID-19, the immune system of some children produces an exaggerated immune response with large amounts of immunoglobulins and inflammatory substances called cytokines.
-This abnormal inflammatory response results in the features of the disease and may cause injury to various organs.
+After exposure to COVID-19, the immune system in a small percentage of children can sometimes produce an exaggerated response to virus.
+This abnormal inflammatory response results in the features of the disease and may cause injury to one or more organs.

 Most children with MIS-C are treated in the hospital.
-As patients may present in shock, fluids and antibiotics are often administered until an active infection can be ruled out.
-Most patients with MIS-C are treated with immunomodulatory agents including steroids and IVIG (intravenous immunoglobulin) to dampen the immune system response.
+As patients may present with low blood pressure and cell counts, fluids and antibiotics are often administered until an active infection can be ruled out.
+Most patients with MIS-C are treated with drugs that regulate the immune system including steroids and IVIG (intravenous immunoglobulin) to dampen its response.
 For patients who do not improve, addition of infliximab (a tumor necrosis factor [TNF] inhibitor), or anakinra (an interleukin-1 [IL-1]) inhibitor) can be added.
-Due to the increased risk for clots in patients with MIS-C, patients are also treated with low-dose aspirin.
+Due to the increased risk for blood clots in patients with MIS-C, patients are also treated with low-dose aspirin.
 The child’s symptoms and the severity of illness will determine which treatments are needed.

 Living with MIS-C